 - ADVENTURE EDUCATION: Our unique Adventure Education Program lets students learn leadership and teamwork, while having fun white-water rafting, skydiving, hiking, and mountain biking.
 Our full-time adventure coordinator encourages students to step out of their comfort zone, while promoting wellness and self-awareness.

 Wilkes University is currently in the midst of a $10 million campus-wide improvement project:

-- ENGINEERING INNOVATION CENTER: Wilkes University is on the frontline of STEM fields with the state-of-the-art Engineering Innovation Center, an $8 million dollar investment to renovate laboratory spaces for cutting edge technologies.
+- MARK ENGINEERING CENTER: Wilkes University is on the frontline of STEM fields with the state-of-the-art Mark Engineering Center, an $8 million dollar investment to enhance laboratory spaces for cutting-edge technologies.
 It includes additive manufacturing, bioengineering, high-speed computing, 3-D imaging and nanotechnology, all housed in flexible labs spaces conducive to collaboration.

 - CAMPUS GATEWAY PROJECT: This new gateway connects Wilkes University to its historic hometown, Wilkes-Barre, in a beautiful, cohesive way.
 Iconic gateways welcome students and visitors to the heart of campus, and continue to the southern part of campus and the Henry Student Center.
 Wilkes has truly become a first-class residential campus community for its students.

 - RALSTON ATHLETIC COMPLEX: A multimillion dollar renovation of the Ralston Athletic Complex includes a new multipurpose turf field, a first-class baseball stadium, a dedicated tennis center, new sidewalks, trees and spectator conveniences to elevate our facilities to match our already outstanding athletic teams.